josh26turner/UoB-Library-App/docs/portfolio/all.md

 ![](includes/high-level-architecture.png "High level architecture")

 The above picture provides an overview to the four main parts of the system.
-The WorldShare Management Services (WMS) APIs and Library Book systems are already in place and are to be used by us to create the system meanwhile the Android Application and the Spring Boot Server, now referred to as simply the server, are both parts of the system which will be created by us.
+The WorldShare Management Services (WMS) APIs and Library Book systems are already in place and are to be used by us to create the system meanwhile the Android Application and the Spring Boot Server (will be referred to as the server from now on in this document) are both parts of the system, which we will create.

 The server will be an API for the Android Application, effectively acting a wrapper to make requests that a standard user cannot make, an example being checking out a book, something which requires access to private keys that for security, cannot be stored on a user's device.